-Must Read – What Are Mutual Funds in India
+Must Read –How Mutual Funds Work?

 The mutual fund will have a fund manager (team of experts) who is responsible for investing the gathered money into specific securities (stocks or bonds).
 When you invest in a mutual fund, you are buying units or portions of the mutual fund and thus on investing becomes a shareholder or unitholder of the fund.

 The profits or losses are shared by the investors in proportion to their investments.
 The mutual funds normally come out with a number of schemes with different investment objectives which are launched from time to time.
 A mutual fund is required to be registered with the Securities and Exchange Board of India (SEBI) which regulates securities markets before it can collect funds from the public.

 What are the types of Mutual Funds In India